aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 /**
  * @file
  * Whatever.cy.ts
- * 2. Using it in any spec test...
+ * 2. Use it in any spec test...
  */

 import fixtures from '../fixtures/example.json';